MetaCaDI: A Meta-Learning Framework for Causal Discovery from Multiple Environments with Unknown Interventions: Experiments

 \subsection{Results}

-We perform 20 independent simulations\textsuperscript{\ref{fn:bacadi_runs}} and report the mean and standard deviation of each metric over these simulations. \Cref{fig:main_results} shows the results on both the SERGIO and synthetic datasets.
-Performance is evaluated on causal structure discovery using E-SID and E-SHD, and on intervention target prediction using Intv-AUROC and Intv-AUPRC.
-Due to space limitation, we present the other metrics for graph discovery (AUROC and AUPRC) in Appendix G.1.
+We compute the mean and standard deviation of each performance metric over 20 independent simulations. \cref{fig:main_results} shows the results on the SERGIO and synthetic datasets.
+Below we discuss them for each front of evaluation.

-\paragraph{Intervention Target Prediction.} Despite the challenging few-shot setting with only $N_{t'}=10$ observations in meta-test task $t'$, our MetaCaDI-Analytical demonstrates a remarkable ability to identify intervention targets.
-This ability is most evident on the complex SERGIO dataset: our method achieves a mean Intv-AUROC of $0.740$, significantly outperforming all baselines ($p < 0.001$ for all comparisons), and the highest mean Intv-AUPRC of $0.094$, demonstrating the statistical significance ($p < 0.005$) over all methods except MetaCaDI-Intv-MAML ($p=0.067$), the variant of our method.
-On the synthetic data, our MetaCaDI-Analytical again achieves the highest mean Intv-AUPRC of $0.351$, with the improvement being statistically significant against four baselines (BaCaDI, DCDI-G, UT-IGSP, and MetaCaDI-Full-MAML with $p < 0.001$).
-Given that AUPRC explicitly accounts for false positives and is particularly informative under class-imbalanced settings, these improvements in Intv-AUPRC under sparse intervention settings underscore the effectiveness of our method in identifying rare interventions from a substantially small dataset.

-\paragraph{Causal Graph Discovery.} In the task of recovering the shared causal graph, our MetaCaDI-Analytical achieves better performance than BaCaDI and DCDI-G and proves to be highly competitive to JCI-PC and UT-IGSP.
-These results demonstrate that our method effectively infers the causal graph structure by aggregating the shared knowledge across datasets.
-Compared with the multitask Bayesian framework BaCaDI, our method achieves a far lower E-SID on both datasets.
-Given that our method significantly outperforms BaCaDI in intervention target prediction, this performance improvement indicates that our meta-learning approach effectively leverages the task-specific knowledge on the interventions in each task, thanks to our effective modeling strategies presented in \Cref{subsec:modeling}.
+\paragraph{Intervention Target Identification.} Despite the challenging setting with only $N'_{t'}=10$ observations, our MetaCaDI-Analytical significantly outperforms all the four existing methods on SERGIO datasets, and achieves better or competitive performance on synthetic datasets, demonstrating its superior performance on such complex datasets as SERGIO.

+On the SERGIO datasets, our method achieves the best mean Intv-AUROC of $0.740$ and mean Intv-AUPRC of $0.094$, whereas all of BaCaDI, DCDI-G, JCI-PC, and UT-IGSP struggle to exceed random chance ($\sim0.50$) in this challenging setting ($p < 0.001$).
+These results suggest that existing methods cannot capture the complex, realistic intervention mechanisms from the limited data, thus highlighting the importance of our meta-learning approach that enables the rapid adaptation to such scarce datasets.

+\paragraph{Causal Graph Discovery.} Compared to the existing methods, our MetaCaDI-Analytical achieves the best performance in the SERGIO datasets and proves to be better or highly competitive on the synthetic datasets, demonstrating its successful performance for extracting the shared causal graph knowledge across datasets.

+On both datasets, DCDI-G and BaCaDI exhibit much poorer performance than our MetaCaDI-Analytical, despite all three methods being based on continuous optimization.
+A possible reason for this performance gap is that DCDI-G and BaCaDI cannot search over the space of \textit{valid} DAGs, as they rely on a regularization term that only \textit{encourages} acyclicity but does not strictly enforce it.
+By leveraging the DP-DAG sampler formulation, our MetaCaDI-Analytical effectively infers the posterior distribution over valid DAGs, thus yielding remarkable performance in graph discovery.